Tango music: Argentine roots of tango

-Moreover, the first tango recorded by an orchestra was "Don Juan", whose author is Ernesto Ponzio.
+Moreover, the first tango recorded by an orchestra was "Don Juan", written by Ernesto Ponzio.
 It was recorded by the orchestra of Vicente Greco.

 1920s and 1930s, Carlos Gardel

-Tango soon gained popularity in Europe, beginning in France.
+Tango soon gained popularity in Europe, beginning in France, thanks to the work of artists such as Enrique Saborido, Carlos Vicente Geroni Flores, Celestino Ferrer, Vicente Loduca, and Casimiro Aín.
 Superstar Carlos Gardel soon became a sex symbol who brought tango to new audiences, especially in the United States, due to his sensual depictions of the dance in film.
 In the 1920s, tango moved out of the lower-class brothels and became a more respectable form of music and dance.
 Bandleaders like Roberto Firpo and Francisco Canaro dropped the flute and added a double bass in its place.
 Lyrics were still typically macho, blaming women for countless heartaches, and the dance moves were still sexual and aggressive.

 Carlos Gardel became especially associated with the transition from a lower-class "gangster" music to a respectable middle-class dance.
 He helped develop tango-canción in the 1920s and became one of the most popular tango artists of all time.
 He was also one of the precursors of the "Golden Age of Tango".

 Gardel's death was followed by a division into movements within tango.
 Evolutionists like Aníbal Troilo and Carlos di Sarli were opposed to traditionalists like Rodolfo Biagi and Juan d'Arienzo.